Confirmation and overclaiming of aerial victories during World War II: American and Japanese overclaiming in the Pacific

 Barrett Tillman (2014) noted that U.S. and Japanese claims of aerial victories in the Pacific theatre were often far removed from reality.
 'From the first dedicate fighter sweep on 17 December, [1943] through the month's end, IJN [Imperial Japanese Navy] records 25 Zero losses among 492 sorties, whereas US Marine Corps squadrons alone claimed 79 victories.
 US Navy pilots added nine more, so excluding USAAF and RNZAF claims, the naval squadrons reckoned 3.5 victories for every actual Japanese loss.'
 He went on to argue: 'If the Americans were often excessive in their victory claims, the Japanese dealt in fantasy.
 Frequently, Rabaul's fighter pilots claimed 50 victories in a day, the record being 28 January 1943 when the claimed 79 kills, plus probables.
 American records indicate five airplanes were missing and one fatally damaged on that date.
 The remarkable thing is that the Japanese believed their own figures, despite the fact that as [sic] no successful Solomons air campaign could have sustained such grievous losses.'

 British overclaiming in the Battle of Britain

 In World War II, overclaims were a common problem.
 Nearly 50 percent of Royal Air Force (RAF) victories in the Battle of Britain do not tally with recorded German losses.
-Some of this apparent over-claiming can be tallied with known wrecks and German aircrew known to have been in British Prisoner of war camps.
+Some of this apparent overclaiming can be tallied with known wrecks and German aircrew known to have been in British prisoner of war camps.